meryemmhamdi1/meta_cross_nlu_qa/README.md

 }
 </pre>

-If you have any questions or feedback, feel free to send an email to meryem@isi.edu
 ## 10. Credits<a name="credits"></a>
 The code in this repository is partially based on: [mixed-language-training](https://github.com/zliucr/mixed-language-training) for the task-oriented dataset and cleaning code, [XTREME](https://github.com/google-research/xtreme) for base models, datasets and processing of TyDiQA, and [learn2learn](https://github.com/learnables/learn2learn) for X-METRA-ADA algorithm